 Your transportation requirements while in Port Douglas and Daintree really come down to where you are staying, how long and what you intend on doing.
 Here are your options and our tips:

 There is a range of car hire companies based in Port Douglas.
-This allows you to explore at your own pace to a number of areas like Mossman Gorge, the Daintree Rainforest and surrounding Atherton Tablelands and Cooktown regions.
+Hiring a car allows you to explore at your own pace to a number of areas like Mossman Gorge, the Daintree Rainforest and surrounding Atherton Tablelands and Cooktown regions.

 Suitable for: longer stays (3+ days); if you are staying in a holiday home or accommodation that is more remote or not within walking distance to Macrossan Street; if you want total flexibility.

-Perfect if you are only staying in the Port Douglas township itself and love the idea of easily and quickly getting around without having to worry about parking.
-Port Douglas itself is only about 7km in distance and flat, with most restaurants and hotels located in the village around Macrossan Street.
+Perfect if you are only staying in the Port Douglas township itself and love the idea of quickly and easily getting around without having to worry about parking.
+Port Douglas itself is only about 7KM in distance and flat, with most restaurants and hotels located in the village around Macrossan Street.
 This provides an easy area to cover on foot or bike – you can even hire electric bikes if you want an even easier ride.